| |

 1655

-Algerian pirates stopped by the British.
+Algerian pirates apprehended (stopped) by the British.

 Seizure of

-Gibraltar contemplated by the English.
-Main Spanish fleet
+Gibraltar contemplated by the English; Main Spanish fleet

 destroyed at Tenerife (Canary Islands) by the English.